 Brittleness in injection-molded parts can lead to poor performance and failure.
 Identifying the root causes is essential to improving part durability and production efficiency.

-Brittleness in injection molded parts often stems from issues like improper material selection, incorrect processing conditions, or poor mold design.
+Brittleness in injection molded parts often stems from issues like improper material selection, incorrect processing conditions, or poor injection mold design1[1].
 Solutions include adjusting the molding parameters, using impact-resistant materials, and improving cooling rates.

 Addressing brittleness requires a thorough examination of material properties and process control.
 Learn more about how to optimize molding conditions and material choices to enhance part strength and performance.